unytics/airbyte_serverless/README.md

 To manage these connectors, Airbyte offers **Airbyte Open-Source Platform**.
 It includes a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc.

-AirbyteServerless aims at offering **a lightweight alternative** to Airbyte Open-Source Platform to **simplify connectors management**.
+AirbyteServerless aims at offering **a lightweight alternative** to Airbyte Open-Source Platform to simplify connectors management.

 <br>